How to Be A Master in Photoshop Pen Tool

 Drag the mouse to create new handles and change the curve that appears with your new point when you click on the next point.

-Curve that appears with your new point
+Drag the mouse to Curve the appearing point with your new point

-Drage the mouse to Curve the appearing point with your new point
+Drag the mouse to Curve the appearing point with your new point

-Creating A Straight Path Segment After A Curved Path Segment With The Pen Tool
+03. Creating A Straight Path Segment

 You can “corner” the point by clicking on the point with the mouse while typing ALT if you want to prevent the next segment of your path from curving along with the handle of your last point.
 The second handle will vanish.

-while typing ALT
+While typing ALT

 The next point you set won’t be affected by the curve.